era/elias.sh/markdown/posts/opentelemetry_timeseries_metrics_and_a_bit_of_rust.md

 > **Note**: As I write this, the status of the `Metric` support for Rust on OpenTelemetry is Alpha, so you can expect it to change fast.
 As I researched to write this examples I found many posts/examples that were just not working anymore.
 Now they do have a working example on the official repo, so I would expect it to always work with the latest crate version: [https://github.com/open-telemetry/opentelemetry-rust/blob/main/examples/metrics-basic/src/main.rs](https://github.com/open-telemetry/opentelemetry-rust/blob/main/examples/metrics-basic/src/main.rs)

 I’m using OpenTelemetry new [SDK API](https://github.com/open-telemetry/opentelemetry-rust/commit/e4ef2a9f23becf057f4ea9963fe17a4be274eeeb).
-As I write it’s not released it at crates.io, but since the example they have used it, I decided to point directly to their git repository.
-So the dependencies are:
+As I write it’s not released it at crates.io, so we need to fetch directly from Github:

 ```rust
 opentelemetry_api = { git = "https://github.com/open-telemetry/opentelemetry-rust.git", features = ["metrics"] }